wiryanatasunardi/Learning-Vector-Quantization-and-Self-Organizing-Map-Project/README.md

     ![Euclidean Distance](https://github.com/wiryanatasunardi/Learning-Vector-Quantization-and-Self-Organizing-Map-Project/blob/main/documentation/Euclidean%20Distance.jpg)

   - **Squared Euclidean Distance Equation:** Alternatively, the Squared Euclidean Distance equation can also be employed.
 Squaring the distances can provide greater emphasis on larger deviations, influencing the classification decision.

+  - **Update The Representative Vector:**
+    During the training process, it is essential to update the representative vector continuously.
+Specific provisions guide this update to ensure the model's accuracy and adaptability.
+The key considerations for updating the representative vector are as follows:
+  - **Maintain Proximity for Misfits:**
+    - If the output class does not align with the target class, adjustments are made to keep the data point at a distance from the target class.
+This ensures that the model recognizes and corrects misclassifications by maintaining separation from the incorrect class.

+  - **Adjust Proximity for Fits:**
+    - Conversely, when the output class accurately corresponds to the target class, the data point is brought closer to the target class.
+This adaptation reinforces correct classifications, allowing the model to capture better the patterns associated with the target class.

+These dynamic updates to the representative vector enable the model to refine its understanding of class relationships iteratively, enhancing its ability to classify data points over successive training iterations accurately.

 ### Important Considerations: